ServiceStackApps/typescript-server-events/README.md

 ## Find out more

-We hope you've found these Example App's useful, for more info on the available features of [servicestack-client](https://github.com/ServiceStack/servicestack-client/) checkout:
+We hope you've found these Example App's useful, for more info on features available in [servicestack-client](https://github.com/ServiceStack/servicestack-client/) checkout:

  - [TypeScript Add ServiceStack Reference](http://docs.servicestack.net/typescript-add-servicestack-reference)